-Dr. Nora Gerardi is a full-time licensed psychologist at CBC.
+Dr. Nora Gerardi is a full-time licensed psychologist at CBC and is a DBT-Linehan Board of Certification, Certified Clinician™.
 Dr. Gerardi works with children, adolescents, adults, and families.
 Dr. Gerardi has expertise in providing a variety of evidence-based treatments including cognitive-behavior therapy (CBT) and dialectical behavior therapy (DBT).
 She specializes in treating disorders across the anxiety and mood spectrums, as well as suicide & self-harm behaviors and Borderline Personality Disorder.
 Dr. Gerardi also trains and consults to several school districts in the tri-state area on the implementation of DBT within school settings.
-Dr. Gerardi is the Coordinator of School Psychology Internship Training at CBC, supervising, and training advanced doctoral level students in school psychology.
+Dr. Gerardi is the Assistant Director of Training at CBC, overseeing the school and clinical psychology internship, as well as training and overseeing the intern class.
 Dr. Gerardi also supports school, organization, and agency consultation and training as the Coordinator of Consultation Services.

 Dr. Gerardi has experience implementing CBT and DBT in school-based, college counseling center, community mental health, and outpatient settings.
 She completed her post-doctoral fellowship at CBC, where she received advanced training in CBT/DBT.

 Dr. Gerardi also completed her pre-doctoral internship at CBC.
 In addition to providing clinical services, Dr. Gerardi was trained in comprehensive neuropsychological testing and conducted comprehensive evaluations for children and adults.
 As both a postdoctoral fellow and intern, Dr. Gerardi conducted trainings in both CBT and DBT for school mental health staff in numerous schools in the tri-state area.